-Iliotibial Band Syndrome (ITBS) is a common type of running knee injury.
+Iliotibial Band Syndrome (ITBS) is a common running knee injury.
 This article will help you identify ITBS symptoms, causes, and treatment options.

 The Iliotibial band is a thick tendon that inserts on the outside of your knee.
 The function of the Iliotibial band is to help slow movement and torque at your knee during impact.
 Iliotibial band syndrome is a common cause of knee pain in runners.
 The cause is repetitive trauma to the Iliotibial band insertion on the outside of the knee resulting in tendonitis and severe lateral knee pain while running.
 Eventually this condition will result in degeneration of the tendon and progress to a condition called tendonosis.
 This means there will be excessive tightness due to abnormal scar formation and may become a source of chronic knee pain for the runner.

-The classic sign of Iliotibial band syndrome in a runner is pain in the outside of their knee that gets progressively worse while they are running.
+The classic sign of Iliotibial band syndrome is pain in the outside of their knee that gets progressively worse while they are running.
 The pain will eventually cause them to stop and may cause lasting pain that hurts worse while walking up and down stairs.

-A typical runner will wait a few days until the pain is gone and try to run again with the pain often appearing again somewhere during their run.
-This process is repeated over again until the runner can not run over a couple of miles without severe knee pain.
+A typical runner will wait a few days until the pain is gone and try to run again with the pain appearing during their run.
+This process is repeated over again until the runner can not run without severe knee pain.

-Runners with very low arches and runners with very high arches are predisposed to developing Iliotibial band syndrome.
+Runners with very low arches and runners high arches are predisposed to developing Iliotibial band syndrome.
 Other anatomical risk factors include overpronation, anatomical leg length discrepancy, and excessive torsion at the knee, bow-legs, knock-knees and muscle imbalances.
-This condition is closely associated with running, therefore most runners with Iliotibial band syndrome can swim, bike, use the elliptical trainer or do free weights with no increase in pain.
-The condition is usually associated with an excessive increase in running mileage or duration in a new runner or an experienced runner returning from a layoff.
+This condition is closely associated with running, therefore most runners with Iliotibial band syndrome can swim, bike, use the elliptical trainer or do free weights without pain.
+The condition is usually associated with an excessive increase in running mileage, new runners or an experienced runner returning from a layoff.

 Examination of a runner with Iliotibial band syndrome may reveal tenderness over the outside of the knee and an increase in pain while running.
 A proper biomechanical evaluation should be made to check for overpronation, low arches, leg length discrepancy and other factors that may alter the runner mechanics.
 X-rays and MRI’s are usually not necessary although in difficult cases an MRI is warranted.
-Other causes of outside knee pain that must be looked for are lateral collateral ligament sprain, meniscus tears, synovial plica, runner’s knee or chondromalacia, patella tracking errors, knee bursitis and other uncommon causes such as bone tumors.
+Other causes of outside knee pain that must be looked for are lateral collateral ligament sprain, meniscus tears, synovial plica, runner’s knee or chondromalacia, patella tracking errors, knee bursitis and other uncommon causes.

 Treatment for Iliotibial band syndrome includes rest from running, strengthening of the hip and knee muscles, stretching of the hip and knee muscles, changing shoes, the use of orthotics and sometimes using an Iliotibial band compression brace.
 Early recognition by the runner, rest and proper treatment can result in a dramatically shortened duration of Iliotibial band syndrome.
 Most cases of Iliotibial band syndrome we treat get better within 4-6 weeks as opposed to 12-24 months reported by many runners!